ajstamm/cdccommdes/Readme.md

 * add option for using FARS API in `read_fars` (and, correspondingly, `process_fars`)
 * add and/or revise vignettes (only traffic safety and poverty done, but they're bare-bones)
 * flesh out the package help page (if you type `?cdccommdes`)
-* package name: keep cdccommdes and add new indicators as available
-* Package future: Aaron is looking into this.
-Abby and Margaret think CDC should be copyright holder.
-Not sure about hosting, but maintenance may fall under SND umbrella at some point (Margaret and Abby at the moment, though)
+* Package future:
-    * Who will host it?
+    * Who will host it? looking into CDC
-    * Who will maintain it?
+    * Who will maintain it? currently ad hoc (Margaret, Abby, Rick, Eric, Aaron, with Lyle as support)
-* add acknowledgements, funder, license as CDC
-    * will need feedback from others on authorship and attribution (see [gatpkg](https://ajstamm.github.io/gatpkg/docs/dev/reference/gatpkg.html) for an example)
-    * figure out the license (I have copied [GAT's MIT license](https://github.com/ajstamm/gatpkg/blob/master/LICENSE), but who is the copyright holder?)

 ## Acknowledgements